 Preparing for the ALJ Hearing

-The ALJ Hearing and Determination
+The ALJ Hearing and Determination Process

 The ALJ determines the order of proceedings at the hearing, including when and how evidence is considered.
 Under some circumstances, you may have the opportunity to present witnesses at the hearing.
 Here, too, the ALJ has significant discretion.
-For example, most ALJ hearings occur in one session, but the ALJ may decide to stop the hearing and reconvene at a later date if he or she feels that important evidence is missing.
+For example, most ALJ hearings occur in one session, but the ALJ may decide to stop the hearing and reconvene later if he or she feels that important evidence is missing.

 An experienced Social Security disability attorney can help prepare you for the possibilities before the ALJ hearing.
 After the hearing, you will receive a written decision.
 If the decision is negative, you may still be able to obtain disability benefits by appealing the decision in federal court.